 Land ice plays an important role in the earth climate system.
 Through its albedo, ice masses affect the global energy budget directly, while the interaction between atmosphere and glacier surfaces determines the local climate to a high degree.
 A warmer greenhouse climate might lead to enhanced melting of glaciers and ice caps, and changes in the dynamics of glaciers, causing changes in ocean circulation and sea level.
-Furthermore, the large ice sheets of Greenland and Antarctica contain the most accurate proxy records of climate and atmospheric composition currently available.
-Drilling deep ice cores can retrieve this information.
-A proper interpretation of these records requires a good understanding of the exchange processes between atmosphere and ice/snow surfaces and the dynamics of glaciers and ice sheets.
+The mission of the Ice and Climate group at the Institute for Marine and Atmospheric Research of Utrecht University (UU/IMAU) is to improve our understanding of the exchange processes between atmosphere and ice/snow surfaces and the dynamics of glaciers and ice sheets.

 3584 CC Utrecht

 Phone: +31 30 253 3275

 Since 1994, UU/IMAU has deployed several Automatic Weather Stations (AWS) on different glaciers around the world (Antarctica, Greenland, Alps, Norway, Iceland, Svalbard), and in different climate regimes.
 The stations are designed to work for long periods without being serviced and offer the opportunity to measure meteorological variables in remote areas and in harsh weather conditions.
 The main purpose of these stations is to study the mass balance and energy balance at these locations in view of global climate change, sea level rise and historic climate reconstructions.